djain87/SQL_Project_Digital_Music_Store_Analysis/README.md

 # SQL_Project_Digital_Music_Store_Analysis
-SQL project to analyze online music store data

-Project Objective :
+# Objective
   This project is to analyze the music playlist database with SQL and help the store to understand its business growth by answering simple questions.

-Anlaysis:
+# Task
 1. Who is the senior most employee based on job title?

 2. Which countries have the most Invoices?